 Download Debut Video Capture Software (Free, paid plans start at $1.66 per month, billed quarterly)

-Yawcam is another webcam software whose USP is its simple interface, which more than makes up for its lack of fancy effects with its clean approach to present the core camera tools.
+If you’re looking for a completely free webcam software for Windows, look no further than this one.
+Yawcam is another app for your webcam whose USP is its simple interface, which more than makes up for its lack of fancy effects with its clean approach to present the core camera tools.
 However, the software is not as bare-bones as it appears, because it offers a couple of quite nifty features such as image-to-movie converter, text/image overlay and a nifty motion detection feature which detects any activity in view of the webcam and sends the user an email notifying them of the same.

 Downloading and installing a third-party webcam software too big of a hassle?
-Well, in that case, Webcam Toy is your best option.
-If all you want is to take a quick photo, add some quirky distortion effects and filters to it without waiting for a webcam software to load, head straight to Webcam Toy.
+Well, in that case, Webcam Toy is the best webcam software for you.
+If all you want is to take a quick photo, add some quirky distortion effects and filters to it without waiting for a webcam app to load, head straight to Webcam Toy.

 Using Webcam Toy is as simple as it can get.
 All you have to do is open the website, select the ‘Ready?Smile!’ button followed by clicking on the ‘Use my Camera’ button to get started.
 You can choose from five presets (Mirror, Square, Countdown, Flash, Fullscreen) and select from the wide array of effects from the side-scroll buttons.
 One can choose to save the clicked images either locally (only JPG format) or post them directly to social media platforms like Facebook and Twitter straight from the website.